2002–03 NCAA Division I men's ice hockey season

 The 2002–03 NCAA Division I men's ice hockey season began on October 4, 2002, and concluded with the 2003 NCAA Division I Men's Ice Hockey Tournament's championship game on April 12, 2003, at the HSBC Arena in Buffalo, New York.
 This was the 56th season in which an NCAA ice hockey championship was held and is the 109th year overall where an NCAA school fielded a team.
 The 2002–03 season was the final year for the MAAC hockey conference when Iona and Fairfield ended their programs at the conclusion of the season.

 The NCAA Division I Men's Ice Hockey Tournament expanded to 16 teams for the first time in 2003.
 As a result, two regional sites were added for the new Northeast and Midwest brackets.

+Season Outlook

 Pre-season polls

-The top 15 from USCHO.com/CBS College Sports and the top 15 from USA Today/USA Hockey Magazine.
+The top teams in the nation as ranked before the start of the season.

+The U.S. College Hockey Online poll was voted on by coaches, media, and NHL scouts.
+The USA Today/American Hockey Magazine poll was voted on by coaches and media.